WHATS HOT

 If you have already started teaching your child to recognize the alphabet, ask her if she can identify any of the letters on the page if you use this method.
 As she points to the letters she knows, sound them out and repeat them with their companions in the word.

-Another way to help your child learn to read is by teaching them to associate words with .
+Another way to help your child learn to read is by teaching them to associate words with pictures.
 Children often have trouble understanding that words mean the same thing as pictures.
 By putting the two together in your mind, you will be able to tell the difference between the two.

 There are many flashcards you can purchase to help your child when it comes to word and picture recognition, but it’s important to remember that reading comprehension is an important part of the reading process as well.
 Just think about everything you’ve seen regarding “A is for Apple.”
 In addition to the memorization a child must endure when it comes to remembering all of the many shapes and sounds of letters, understanding what they’re reading is key to becoming a successful reader.

-One of the best to help your child become a better reader is to focus on building their comprehension skills.
+One of the best ways to help your child become a better reader is to focus on building their comprehension skills.
 You can do this by reading a portion of their favorite story, and then asking them questions about what’s happening in the story.
 This will help them to connect with the characters and the events, and to understand the story on a deeper level.

 As your child’s ability to answer questions about a text improves, gradually increase the amount of text you read before stopping to ask questions.
 You should be able to read the entire book without stopping.
 Your child should be able to remember the parts of the story that you ask him or her about.